Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 file and device mapping mechanisms:

-- Mapping as a direct access devices allows the guest to directly access the memory pages (such as via eXicute In Place (XIP)), bypassing the guest page cache.
+- Mapping as a direct access devices allows the guest to directly access the host memory pages (such as via eXicute In Place (XIP)), bypassing the guest page cache.
 This provides both time and space optimisations.
 - Mapping as a direct access device inside the VM allows pages from the host to be demand loaded using page faults, rather than having to make requests via a virtualised device (causing expensive VM exits/hypercalls), thus providing a speed optimisation.
-- Utilising shmem MAP_SHARED on the host allows the host to efficiently share pages.
+- Utilising MAP_SHARED shared memory on the host allows the host to efficiently share pages.

 Clear Containers uses the following steps to set up the DAX mappings: